What are the hidden costs of moving to the country?

 Yes, if you have a septic tank under your garden, you’ll have to pay to have that septic tank emptied.
 That also brings the curious situation of having a giant lorry full of poop parked somewhere outside your home, pumping said poop up through a giant pipe.

-It was definitely the most memorable household management task I’ve ever engaged.
+It was definitely the most memorable household management task I’ve ever engaged with, and it’s probably why I’m so interested in composting toilets!

 For six years I lived in a home with oil fired heating.